 Depicted in figure A-1 is the overview of CAPIF operations.
-CAPIF operations occur between different actors involving the API invoker, the CAPIF core function, the API exposing function, the API publishing function and the API management function.
+CAPIF operations occur between different actors involving the API invoker, the CAPIF core function, the API exposing function, the API publishing function, the API management function, and optionally the resource owner client for RNAA.
 High level CAPIF interactions between the actors are shown in figure A-1.
 This figure is only provided for illustration purposes, and does not represent the order of operations.